Spotify shares 5 reasons it’s skipping a traditional IPO

 The event is scheduled to be livestreamed from around 10 a.m.
 (Pacific), but ahead of the big broadcast the company has posted a handful of promotional videos outlining various aspects of its business, including where it has come from, its business model, and a product overview.
 This is typical for any company that’s about to go public — after all, it wants to generate interest in its shares.
 But included in Spotify’s library of videos is a tidbit outlining five reasons why it’s choosing to list directly on the New York Stock Exchange (NYSE), as opposed to following a traditional IPO route.

 The company has previously alluded to the logic behind its decision — it wants to avoid giving any kind of preferential treatment to Wall Street and instead rely on ordinary investors to back its growth.
-In a sense, it’s pushing to democratize its shareholding in much the same way it’s working to democratize music.
+In a sense, it’s pushing to democratize its shareholding in much the same way it’s aiming to democratize music.
 Plus, it wants people to know that it doesn’t need to raise more cash — it’s doing just fine.

-So while Spotify’s reasons for skipping an IPO may not be Earth-shattering, it’s still interesting to see the thought process behind its decision to pursue a direct listing.
+So while Spotify’s reasons for skipping an IPO may not be earth-shattering, it’s still interesting to see the thought process behind that decision.

 1. List without selling shares